 - I also worked with the optician Ian Jordan to promote the treatment he has developed for face-blindness – a condition where people have an impaired ability to recognise faces.
 I gained coverage on Reporting Scotland, STV News and Good Morning Scotland, as well as online and across national and local print.

 - The meeting I set up between Oxfam and Blipfoto led to a collaboration between the two organisations for the launch of GROW, Oxfam’s biggest ever campaign.
-Members of the Blipfoto community were asked to hold a “blip-nic” in support of the campaign, which is about the ‘broken’ food system, and the results of their endeavours were made into this beautiful online collage.
+Members of the Blipfoto community were asked to hold a “blip-nic” in support of the campaign, which is about the ‘broken’ food system, and the results of their endeavours were made into a beautiful online collage.

 Nov 2007 – Nov 2010